 This may include a change in the ownership structure or adding new investors.

 Mergers and acquisitions

 One of the best ways you can quickly increase your business’s profitability is to incorporate an existing company into yours – whether that’s buying it outright or merging with another company and absorbing its assets.

 Mergers and acquisitions can allow your business to rapidly increase its revenue, production capacity, and market reach and avoid the time and hard work of building a new company.

 Divestment and Spin-Offs

-Divestment means that if part of your business is no longer profitable or fulfilling a strategic purpose, you could sell it to raise capital or simply close it to save on running costs.
+Divestment means that if part of your business is no longer profitable or fulfilling a strategic purpose, you could sell it to raise capital or close it to save on running costs.